DonatasAbro/Mobile_Internship_Task/README.md

 Current features:
 - read and parse the *dog_urls.json* file into an array
 - download images from the array of urls
-- display images and text on a list
+- display images and sum of the digits found in the url on a list